winsonluk/Alizon/README.md

 Deploying the Software
 ------------------------------
 Almost everything in the Alizon works on Python 2.7.
 We've been using Python Flask module to provide a stable server for the requests.
-Our server is located on <a href='pythonanywhere.com'>pythonanywhere.com</a>
+Our server is located on <a href='pythonanywhere.com'>pythonanywhere.com</a>.
+Server takes in a link from a user (using JavaScript <a href='https://chrome.google.com/webstore/category/extensions'>Google Chrome Extension</a>)

 <p align="center">
     <img src="docs/images/logo_shiny.png" height="100" />